beeleeballin/p8105-final_project/README.md

 # p8105-final_project

-Our final prject for P8105 - Data Science at the Mailman School of Public Health.
+Final prject for P8105 - Data Science at the Mailman School of Public Health.

 Topic: Climate Change and Public Health